stacks-network/stacks-core/README.md

 ## What is Blockstack Core?

-Blockstack Core implements BNS and the storage routing system for Gaia (called **Atlas**).
+Blockstack Core implements BNS and [Atlas](docs/atlas_network.md), the storage routing system for Gaia.
 Blockstack Core nodes form the backbone of the Blockstack network.
 Each node indexes the Bitcoin blockchain and maintains a full replica of all names, public keys, and storage routing information.
 This makes the Blockstack network